 Russo-Japanese War Timeline

 The Russo-Japanese war began with a Japanese surprise attack on Port Arthur on February 8, 1904.
-Like the attack on Pearl Harbor nearly three decades later, Japan attacked hours before an official declaration of war was received.
+Like the attack on Pearl Harbor nearly three decades later, Japan attacked hours before Russia received the official declaration of war.

 The Japanese sought to catch the Russians unprepared and deal a devastating blow to their Pacific fleet housed at Port Arthur.
 The attack ended inconclusively, as Russian shore batteries were able to protect against the worst of the attack.